ArcetriAdaptiveOptics/pysilico/README.md

 conda create --name pysilico
 ```

-To create an environment with a specific python version
+To create an environment with a specific python version (you need > 3.7 for Vimba)

 ```
-conda create --name pysilico python=2.6
+conda create --name pysilico python=3.8
 ```